 Find Secret Savings

-Travelocity is taking a new approach to finding great hotel prices with their Top Secret Hotels.
+Travelocity is taking a new approach to finding great hotel prices with its Top Secret Hotels.
 Give them a little information about when and where you’re traveling and they’ll give you a list of hotels with ratings and prices.
 Once you pick one and book your stay — saving up to 50% off the original price — they’ll reveal the name and details of the hotel you selected.

 Travel with Apps